ViMMRC 2.0 -- Enhancing Machine Reading Comprehension on Vietnamese Literature Text: Conclusion and Future Work

 Besides the ViMMRC 2.0 dataset, we also propose a multi-stage approach that integrates the multi-step attention network (MAN) with the natural language inference (NLI) task on the ViNLI dataset \cite{huynh-etal-2022-vinli} to improve the performance of BERTology models for reading comprehension.
 From the empirical results, the viBERT model with MAN and NLI obtains the best results on both ViMMRC 2.0 and the previous version \cite{9247161}.
 However, although the BERTology model and the MAN with NLI have the best performance on the current ViMMRC 2.0 dataset, the accuracy of the reading comprehension models is still in the medium range.
 We hope our new dataset will motivate the next research to improve the ability of computers to understand Vietnamese texts.

 Last, from the error analysis on questions, we found that the challenge is about the implicit meaning of the questions and the content of options.
-Hence, our next research will focus on joining the context of questions, options of questions, and reading passages together to extract the correct answers.
+Hence, our next research will focus on constructing a situation model that can have the ability to represent the macrostructure levels of propositions \cite{sugawara-etal-2021-benchmarking}.
+Besides, our next study is to extend the MRC model to not only text but also image, sound, and background data.
+Apart from the effort to strengthen the ability of the MRC model and enlarge the MRC dataset with more challenging aspects to test the MRC models, the human-related features such as emotional state and practical capability also affect the performance of machine learning model \cite{wu2022survey}.